 Foam or paper cups can sometimes be problematic if they get crushed or damaged by the students.
 But they’re relatively inexpensive, like these plastic ones.

 What’s even more fun is that Cup Stacking is actually a sport… pull up some videos on the Internet to let students watch the athletes in action.
 Students can then use a timer to track how fast they are!

 Another way you can use the cups is by creating a snowball toss game… and you’ve got so many no-prep options here!

 First, set up the cups in a cluster to create a triangle or square.
 Then, have the students toss large cotton balls to aim for the open cups.
 You can designate a points system based on where the cups are situated in the cluster.

-Or you can set the cups up in a bowling ball formation, and have students thrown the cotton balls into the cups.
+Or you can set the cups up in a bowling ball formation and have students throw the cotton balls into the cups.
 Designate a points system, or write sight words on the cups to practice those literacy skills.